 Given the competitive advantages of non-native annual grasses, is it realistic to expect native bunch grasses to “naturally” colonize the landscape when the forests are destroyed without being planted?
 Probably not.

 Stromberg reports on 18 grassland restoration projects on 943 acres in California in California Grasslands.
 All eighteen of those projects planted native plants after using various methods to eradicate non-native annual grasses.
 78% of the projects used herbicides.
 61% of the projects also used grazing.
 56% of the projects also used some combination of mowing, disking, or burning.
 11% of the projects also irrigated.
 None of these projects resulted in exclusively native grassland and none predicted permanent return of native grassland.
 (2)

 We reported on a project in which nearly $500,000 was spent to convert 2 acres of non-native annual grasses to native grasses over a period of 8 years.
-Every possible combination of planting and eradication were used.
+Every possible combination of planting and eradication was used.
 When they ran out of money, they described their success as 50% native grasses that were predicted to last for 10 years.